Several hands coming together, with an overlay of nodes and lines to signify the web of connections between people.

 Welcome!

-Founded by Dr. Jason Coe at the University of Guelph, the RCVM@OVC research program is anchored in the relationships that lie at the foundation of veterinary medicine.
-The research program is currently supported by and made possible through the VCA Canada Chair in Relationship-Centred Veterinary Medicine.
+Co-led by Drs.
+Jason Coe and Kat Sutherland at the University of Guelph, the RCVM@OVC research program is anchored in the relationships that are integral to veterinary medicine.
+This research program was founded from the VCA Canada Chair in Relationship-Centred Veterinary Medicine.

-The goal of this research is to leverage aspects of these relationships to promote optimal outcomes, contributing to the prospect of positive change for veterinary teams and the clients and animals they serve, internationally.
+The goal of this research is to enhance these relationships to drive positive change among veterinary teams and the clients and animals they serve.

 • RCVM team and 2 honorary members walking on campus